Walking Book Fair? Yes, you heard it right! Books on Wheels!!

-What started with Orissa turned into Pan India when they took their walking book fair to the bigger cities, on popular demand.
-During their visit to Jaipur, in February 2016, I met them outside Home Cafe, an upmarket and popular hangout in C Scheme area of Jaipur.
-They had parked their truck outside this cafe for two full days so that people can come and buy books.
+What started in Orissa turned into Pan India.
+They took their walking book fair to the bigger cities across India, on popular demand.
+During their visit to Jaipur, in February 2016, I met them at a cafe in the C-Scheme Jaipur.
+They had parked their truck outside a cafe for two full days so that people could visit and buy books in Jaipur.

-I was informed that the Walking book fair was in Jaipur on the invitation of Jaipur Book lovers club.
-I ran into Vipul Murarka of Jaipur Book Lovers club as well, who was present on the occasion.
-He was their local contact person.
-Vipul informed me that Jaipur’s book lovers club is very active with membership in excess of 500 people.
-They meet regularly on Sundays at a popular cafe in Jaipur.
-In case you would like to join them, you can contact them through the Meetup page, Facebook page or their website.
+The walking book fair was in Jaipur at the invitation of the Jaipur Book lovers club.
+I met Vipul Murarka, one of the founders of the Jaipur Book Lovers Club.
+He was the local contact of the Walking Book Fair.
+Vipul informed me that Jaipur’s book lovers club is very active with membership in excess of 500 book lovers in Jaipur.
+They meet regularly on Sundays at cafes in Jaipur.
+In case you would like to join them, you can contact them through the Meetup page, Facebook page, or their website.

 In case you would like to help Akshay and Shatabdi to further the cause of book reading, you can contact them directly.
 The contact details are mentioned in the picture below.